itinstructor/OregonTrailAdventure/README.md

 5. Ensure that when a location class is entered, it should prompt the user for their next move and handle the logic for changing the current location.

-6. Once you've created all location classes and connected them through the game menu in `main.py`, players can navigate through the game by making choices and progressing through the locations.
+6. Once you've created all location classes and connected them through the game menu in `main_menu.py`, players can navigate through the game by making choices and progressing through the locations.

-This is a basic outline for your Oregon Trail game in Python.
-You can expand and customize it by adding more details, challenges, and interactions at each location.
+You can expand and customize the game by adding more details, challenges, and interactions at each location.
 Make sure to handle game over conditions and keep track of the player's progress throughout the journey.